econia-labs/emojicoin-dot-fun/src/typescript/README.md

 #### `PUBLISHER_PRIVATE_KEY`

-Used for publishing the contract.
+Used for publishing the Move module.

 <!-- markdownlint-disable MD013 -->